Mark Foster was our celebrity sporting speaker at our dinner on Thursday 5th October 2017.

 Following his retirement from competitive swimming, Mark entered ‘Strictly Come Dancing’ series six with dancer Hayley Holt.
 Mark’s appearance on Strictly transformed his image in the public eye from dedicated athlete to someone with a big personality and great sense of humour.
 This other side of Mark’s personality unexpectedly launched a successful media career making him a popular contestant and a household pin up.
 In 2012 Mark subsequently took part in the live Strictly tour, partnering Natalie Lowe and with customary dedication and determination and ever the competitor, ended up scoring 9 and 10s rather than his previous 5 and 6s.

-Ron Woodward will be our comedian sporting speaker at our dinner on Thursday 5th October 2017.
+Ron Woodward was our comedian sporting speaker at our dinner on Thursday 5th October 2017.

 Award-winning comedian Rod Woodward is the son of eminent Welsh sports writer, Karl Woodward, who recently retired as the longest serving member of the National newspaper of Wales, The Western Mail.
 He had planned to follow his Dad and take up a career in the media but, when offered a job as a studio audience warm up man at HTV Wales, took a year out from university to pursue his childhood ambition of becoming a professional comedian.
 The rest is Geography!
 The 32-year old from Machen, South Wales, has been in big demand on the corporate circuit for many years and recent successes have gained him much wider public awareness.